|

 Osmanlı Devleti), Modern Turkish: Osmanlı Devleti or Osmanlı İmparatorluğu) was a Turkish empire

-in a vast geography provide one of the longest continuous narratives.
-During the 16th and 17th centuries, in particular at
+and cultural heritage in a vast geography provide one of the longest continuous narratives.
+During the 16th and 17th centuries,

-of Vienna, Royal Hungary (modern Slovakia) and the Polish-Lithuanian Commonwealth in the north to Yemen and Eritrea in the
+to the outskirts of Vienna, Royal Hungary (modern Slovakia) and the Polish-Lithuanian Commonwealth in the north to Yemen and

-south; from Algeria in the west to Azerbaijan in the east; controlling much of southeast Europe, Western Asia and North Africa.
+Eritrea in the south; from Algeria in the west to Azerbaijan in the east; controlling much of southeast Europe, Western Asia

-The empire contained 29 provinces and numerous vassal states, some of which were later absorbed into the empire, while others
+and North Africa.
+The empire contained 29 provinces and numerous vassal states, some of which were later absorbed into the

-were granted various types of autonomy during the course of centuries.
+empire, while others were granted various types of autonomy during the course of centuries.
+With

 Kostantiniyye) as its capital city, and vast control of lands around the Mediterranean basin, the empire was at the center